sniderjustin/NYU-AI-Project-03/README.md

-# NYU // AI // Project 03 // CodeSearchNet
+# NYU // AI // Project 03 // CodeSearchNet Setup Guide

 Machine learning is often a computation heavy exercise.
 To take advantage of large datasets, deep learning, and to take full advantage of the best contemporary frameworks such as TensorFlow you need to have a machine with a great GPU.